TaylorMade: Purchase by Salomon Group (1984)

 TaylorMade was independently owned until 1984, when Salomon S.A. acquired the company.
 At the time, the union was strategically compatible for both companies which were innovators in their industries: Salomon wanted to diversify and made the decision to enter a "three-season" market, and TaylorMade benefited from the worldwide resources of Salomon.
 This ownership maintained until Adidas bought Salomon in 1997.

-Sale to Adidas (2005)
+Sale to Adidas (1997)

 Shortly after the Adidas acquisition, the image and focus of TaylorMade were redirected to take over the driver market; the company succeeded in achieving this goal in late 2005, when it officially became the top driver in golf.
-TaylorMade bought golf clothing companies Ashworth in 2008 and Adams Golf in 2012.
+TaylorMade bought golf clothing companies Ashworth in 2008 and Adams Golf in 2012 but sold them to KPS Capital Partners in 2017.

 Sale to KPS Capital Partners (2017)

 In 2017 it was announced that Tiger Woods and Rory McIlroy had signed with TaylorMade after Nike's golf division closed.

 On May 10, 2017 it was announced that KPS Capital Partners acquired TaylorMade for US$425 million.
 The deal was completed in November of 2017.

 Days after the deal was completed, TaylorMade released a statement to say it had parted company with Sergio García, who had been with the brand for 15 years.